-3.3.2 The CITY agrees to pay invoices for all services performed as soon as reasonably possible but not later than thirty (30) days from receipt.
+3.3.2 The CITY agrees to pay invoices for all work performed as soon as reasonably possible but not later than thirty (30) days from receipt of invoice.
 Upon dispute, however, the CITY may, upon notice to the Sub-Recipient, withhold payment to the Sub-Recipient for the amount in dispute only, until such time as the exact amount of the disputed amount due the Sub-Recipient is determined.
-The total amount paid to Sub-Recipient shall not exceed Sub-Recipient's fee proposal, except by written amendment to this Agreement, executed by both parties.
+The total amount paid to Sub-Recipient shall not exceed Sub-Recipient's proposed budget as detailed in Attachment B, except by written amendment to this Agreement, executed by both parties.